 With the emerging business opportunities in India, the biggest startups in the word are no longer just in America or China.
 India has now become a leading global startup hub.

-Zomato is an online restaurant search and discovery app, providing in depth information of about 1 million restaurants across 23 countries.
+Zomato is an online restaurant search and discovery app, providing in-depth information of about 1 million restaurants across 23 countries.
+It is one of the successful startups in India.
 It is used by consumers globally to discover good food, rate, and review restaurants, as well as create personal networks of fellow food enthusiasts for trusted recommendations.
 It was launched in 2008 covering over 331,200 restaurants in 19 countries.

 In addition to restaurant search and discovery, Zomato has expanded its offering to include transactions like Online Ordering, Table Reservations, and Point-of-Sale system, creating cutting-edge technology to connect restaurant businesses and customers in ways that will revolutionize the restaurant industry.